Step 4: Full View

 Should Engineer A and ABC Engineering disclose their prior peer review role to the state agency immediately upon receiving XYZ Construction's invitation, wait to disclose during the formal proposal submission, or treat the original peer review acceptance as the point at which disclosure was required?

-Disclose Immediately Upon Receiving Invitation Board's choice Immediately disclose to the state agency, upon receiving XYZ Construction's invitation, the full scope of the prior peer review role, including the nature of privileged access to construction plans and specifications, and seek explicit written approval before taking any further steps toward participation.
+O1 Immediately disclose to the state agency, upon receiving XYZ Construction's invitation, the full scope of the prior peer review role, including the nature of privileged access to construction plans and specifications, and seek explicit written approval before taking any further steps toward participation.
 This treats the moment of invitation as the point at which the conflict becomes concrete and actionable.
+Board's choice

 The Post-Review Design-Build Participation Conflict Disclosure Obligation requires ABC Engineering to disclose its prior peer review role and privileged access to the agency before accepting the design-build invitation.
 The Agency Disclosure and Approval Obligation Before Post-Review Competitive Participation establishes that the agency, as the party whose procurement integrity is at stake, is entitled to make an informed determination before participation proceeds.
 The Conflict of Interest Disclosure Evolution Principle further suggests that the disclosure obligation arose at the earliest foreseeable moment of conflict, arguably when ABC Engineering accepted the peer review role, not merely upon receipt of the RFP.
 Against this, the absence of a confidentiality agreement and the one-year interval between review completion and RFP issuance create ambiguity about when the conflict became sufficiently concrete to trigger mandatory disclosure.